-There is always a question that comes in every student’s mind – Why students who have completed MBBS from abroad need to clear MCI Screening Test?
+There is always a question that comes to every student’s mind – Why do students who have completed MBBS from abroad need to clear MCI Screening Test?

-Here is the list of five important factors of MCI Screening Test:
+Here is the list of five important factors of the MCI Screening Test:

 - For those students who complete their MBBS from abroad and want to further practice in India, it is compulsory to give MCI Examination for them so that they can start their professional life in India as well.
 Once you clear this exam, you will be equivalent from those who have done their MBBS from India.
 Only then you are allowed to choose your career in the field of medicine.